Fast Data-driven Greedy Sensor Selection for Ridge Regression: Sensor Selection for Estimation

 subject to

 \end{problem} Note that a solution maximizing $J(S)$ minimizes the cost $J_0(K^*(S), S)$ because $Y Y^\top$ in \eqref{eq: cost0_opt} is constant.
-The constraint (\ref{eq: constraint1}) in Problem~\ref{pb: selection_LR} is inactive for $\lambda > 0$.
+The constraint (\ref{eq: constraint1}) in Problem~\ref{pb: selection_LR} is imposed for the existence of the inverse in the objective function $J$.
+The constraint (\ref{eq: constraint1}) is inactive for $\lambda > 0$.
 On the other hand, (\ref{eq: constraint1}) is active for $\lambda = 0$, and $X_S$ must be of full rank to satisfy \eqref{eq: constraint1}.
-The constraint \eqref{eq: constraint2} limits the number of the sensors.
-Problem~\ref{pb: selection_LR} is aimed to select sensors so that the cost \eqref{eq: cost0_opt} in the ridge regression is as small as possible.
+The constraint \eqref{eq: constraint2} limits the number of the sensors, which is assumed to be much smaller than that of the sensor candidates, i.e, $p \ll N$.
+Problem~\ref{pb: selection_LR} is aimed to select sensors so that the loss \eqref{eq: cost0_opt} in the ridge regression is as small as possible.
 Hence, sensor selection based on Problem~\ref{pb: selection_LR} yields a sensor set which constructs the estimation system \eqref{eq: linear_regression_model} without overfitting and with high estimation accuracy.
+GREG, which is developed in this paper, efficiently computes a suboptimal sensor set to Problem~\ref{pb: selection_LR}.

+REG \cite{li2021efficient}, which is sensor selection for reconstruction, is based on a linear model in which the target vector $y$ in \eqref{eq: linear_regression_model} is replaced by the all-measurement vector $x$.
+The linear model in REG is derived by the standard linear regression, which is the ridge regression under a special condition of $\lambda = 0$.

+The arbitrary nature of the quantities estimated in the model separates sensor selection for general estimation from sensor selection for reconstruction.
+In sensor selection for reconstruction, as in REG, the quantities to be estimated are restricted to the all-measurement quantities or their reduced-order ones.
+However, there is no such restriction in sensor selection for general estimation in GREG, in which any continuous quantity can be set as the target quantity.
+Section~\ref{sec: related-work} presents details of estimation models in other data-driven sensor-selection algorithms.

+Nonlinear regression with kernel functions and neural networks has been widely used for data-driven modeling between measured variables and target variables, e.g. in \cite{yoon2019gaussian, tian2022flexible}.
+Kernel functions and neural networks have universal approximation properties under certain conditions \cite{micchelli2006universal, hornik1991approximation}, and regression using these nonlinear functions generally provides a more accurate model than ridge regression.
+However, the simple formation of the ridge regression makes the sensor selection problem not complicated.
+This facilitates the derivation of an efficient optimization algorithm.